clirdlf/ndsa.org/groups/LOPDraft.md

 ### Get Involved
 - Join the conversation by adding your name to the [Levels of Preservation Working Group mailing list](https://lists.clir.org/cgi-bin/wa?A0=NDSA-LEVELS)!
-- If you have any questions about the group's work, send an email to ndsa [@] diglib [.] org.
+- If you have any questions about the group's work, send an email to Bradley Daigle at bradley [@] virginia [.] edu.